TariqAHassan/BioVida/README.md

 ## Genomic Data

-BioVida provides a simple interface for obtaining genomic data.
+While primarily focused on images, BioVida also provides a simple interface for obtaining related information, such genomic data.

 ```python
 # 1. Import the Interface for DisGeNET.org